typhonjs-fvtt-lib/types-fvtt-shim/README.md

 # types-fvtt-shim
-DO NOT USE / INSTALL
+DO NOT USE / INSTALL / Foundry VTT v13+

+Several useful TypeScript type guards are available for the Foundry document model:
+- `#runtime/types/fvtt-shim/guard`

-This is a utility package that is included in TRL via:
+The remaining sub-path exports are utility packages included in TRL via:
 - `@typhonjs-fvtt/runtime/types/fvtt-shim/league`
 - `@typhonjs-fvtt/runtime/types/fvtt-shim/pf2e`

-Internally to support end-to-end Typescript declarations and remain neutral to the various options for Foundry VTT types available TRL uses a shim layer rather than choosing a single particular set of Foundry VTT types to associate with.
+Internally to support end-to-end TypeScript declarations and remain neutral to the various options for Foundry VTT types available TRL uses a shim layer rather than choosing a single particular set of Foundry VTT types to associate with.
 There are many advantages to this approach as various Foundry VTT platform type declaration efforts wax and wane.
 This shim layer provides a minimal set of re-exported global types that are common between all known Foundry